purdue-cap/DryadSynth/Note.md

 - SinInv codes may still have problem on arithmetic ITE terms
     - like `(>= (ite (>= x y) x y) 0)`
     - Need "Pop up" algorithm when traversing the AST tree
+- CAT code data strucutre optimization: In Transf, we actually don't need to store the transformation region in normalized and parsed form to do the kExtend.
+Instead, we can use Z3 to check implies clauses for each atomic expression to decide which side to keep in kExtend

 # Fixed problems